Breeze/breeze.github.io/doc-js/index.md

 You ask an `EntityManager` to execute queries and save pending changes.
 The `EntityManage`r builds the requisite requests and handles the asynchronous communications with the back-end service.

 The objects queried and saved are entities held in the `EntityManager`'s cache.
 Entities enter the `EntityManager` cache in several ways: as a result of a query, by adding entities directly to the cache, or perhaps by importing them from another source (a file, another `EntityManager`).
 Entities leave the cache when you remove them manually and after saving entities marked for deletion.
-You can query the cache in the same way &hellip; with the same query command object &hellip; that you use to query the remote server.
+You can query the cache in the same way ... with the same query command object ... that you use to query the remote server.

 You'll learn more about the `EntityManager` soon.
 But let's take a step back.
 What's an "entity"?